 We are family-owned, community-owned, lgbtq-owned, Black-owned, woman-owned.
 Our family has Southern roots and through various migrations, we ended up in the Pacific Northwest.
 Parable is co-owned by three family members who are cousins and sisters.

 Le’Ecia Farmer (she / they) is a designer and artist who studied textiles, film, and visual art in Olympia, WA.
 Le'Ecia is currently pursuing a technical degree in Apparel Design.
 A clothing brand owner for several years- Le'Ecia has also worked for various start-ups, entrepreneurs, and nonprofits aiding with product development, management, and design.
 Interests include birthwork, traditional / folk art and healing, and pole dancing.
 Le'Ecia is also a mama who is striving to raise a free child.

-LaKecia Farmer (she / they) is a community organizer and policy analyst currently studying political economy at Evergreen State College- Tacoma.
+LaKecia Farmer (she / they) is a community organizer and policy analyst who studied political economy at Evergreen State College- Tacoma.
 LaKecia worked on several different policies and community-oriented campaigns including voter registration/education, community safety, transportation and climate justice.
 LaKecia loves spending time in nature, making dance videos, watching rugby, and being an aunt.

 Deatria Williams (she /her affectionally known as Dee Dee) is a customer service manager for one of the world’s leading diamond jewelers.
 In addition to excelling in the customer service industry, Dee Dee has also followed her passion of working with children, event planning and interior decorating.
 Her favorite past time is being a mother to 2 beautiful daughters.
 She is also blessed to be Yaya (grandmother) to her 2 grandsons who both made their debut in March and October, respectively of 2020.
 She enjoys making old and forgotten furniture beautiful again.